bbauska/meta-react-basics/README.md

 </details>

-Now you'll change Square to display an "X" when clicked.
-Replace the console.log("clicked!"); event handler with setValue('X');.
-Now your Square component looks like this:
+<p>Now you'll change Square to display an "X" when clicked.
+Replace the
+console.log("clicked!"); event handler with setValue('X');.
+Now your Square component looks like this:</p>

 <details open>
   <summary>React code:</summary>